typescene/typescene.github.io/_index.md

 </div>
 <section markdown="1">

 **Views** are static representations of your UI, a tree structure of UI components either as XML (JSX) or nested JavaScript calls.
-Typescene provides a flexbox-inspired set of UI components and a CSS-based themeable styling system to fully abstract away the DOM.
+Typescene provides a flexbox-inspired set of UI components and a CSS-based themeable styling system to fully 'abstract away' the DOM.

 </section>
 </section>